Walking away and allowing a company to be wound up by the Court or deregistered. Is it really that simple?

 Scenario 1 – Appointment of a liquidator by Court Order

 A creditor can initiate legal action to have a company wound up.
-The minimum debt to wind up a company is $20,000.
+The minimum debt to wind up a company is $2,000 (set to increase to 4,000).
 Additional legal fees can deter creditors from taking action, particularly where they are throwing away good money chasing bad debt.

 Wind up actions are most commonly pursued by the ATO or the Worker’s Compensation Nominal Insurer.
 A Court appointed liquidator will subsequently undertake the winding up and conduct investigations.